 ABOUT

-David H. Jiang is a second year J.D. candidate at Stanford Law School as a Knight-Hennessy Scholar.
+David H. Jiang is a third-year J.D. candidate at Stanford Law School as a Knight-Hennessy Scholar.
+He is managing editor of Stanford Law Review.
 Before moving to California, he was a healthcare policy researcher at the Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery at Mayo Clinic.
 David’s research interests lie at the intersection of health policy, delivery, and law.
 His current research projects include analyzing the adverse patient outcomes of high deductible health care plans, studying the health policy implications of the COVID-19 pandemic, and developing regulatory measures for Artificial Intelligence/Machine Learning devices and algorithms in medicine.
 His work has appeared in the Journal of General Internal Medicine, the Journal of the American College of Cardiologists, Health Affairs, and the British Medical Journal.

 Prior to the Mayo Clinic, David spent six years in policy and advocacy.
 Working with then-Representative Kim Norton, David advocated for the recognition of bilingual students by lobbying for the Minnesota Seal of Biliteracy.
 He served as a foreign policy intern for Senator Amy Klobuchar (MN) and campaigned for Governor Tim Walz.
 In college, he consulted for the United States Indo Pacific Command on the influence of violent extremism on women in Southeast Asia.